-Choose your adventure: you can either listen to Jian's interview with Stephen and Owen King, or watch their discussion in the window embedded below!
+Choose your adventure: you can either listen to Jian's interview with Stephen and Owen King, or watch their discussion in the window embedded above!

 -- the one-man fear factory responsible for terrifying tomes like Carrie, Salem's Lot